 Since moving to our campus in 2009, artists from around the world have discovered that The Bascom grounds are a ceaselessly inspiring environment for studio and instructional practice.
-Artists have access to 6-acres of trails, stone amphitheaters, a creekside pavilion, the Sculpture and Nature Trail, a corncrib, and multiple galleries and studios with a rustic barnwood aesthetic.
+Artists have access to 6-acres of stone amphitheaters, a creekside pavilion, the Winkler Sculpture and Nature Trail system, a corncrib, multiple exhibition spaces, and studios with a rustic barnwood aesthetic.

 Instruction for All Ages

 Department heads regularly meet with Resident Artists to evaluate the residents’ performance, provide feedback, set project goals, find local and regional opportunities for the residents' benefit, and give positive reinforcement.

 CompensationIn return for their contributions to the Bascom team, residents are given complimentary housing, paid instructional opportunities (which vary per department), and 60 percent of artwork sales.

 To Learn About the Unique Responsibilities of Each Position, Download the Below .pdf Documents.

 Artist Fellowship: Sculpture (256 KB)

 Artist Residency: Ceramics (235 KB)

 Artist Residency: Community (364 KB)

 Artist Residency: Video (361 KB)